 How to bet on the Cy Young

 Placing an MLB futures bet on the AL or NL Cy Young award is all about mixing risk with reward.
 Your bet of choice will need to stay healthy and approach both 30 starts and 200 innings in a normal 162-game season.
 This is made more complicated by needing to target pitchers likely to rack up more than 200 strikeouts.

 Preseason odds are assigned based on past pitcher and team success, and they’ll be regularly updated throughout the season based on current performance, as well as the public’s betting action.
 The favorites, as seen above, generally are the aces of teams expected to get to the MLB Playoffs.
 Getting top value means bettors need to correctly predict who’ll be the best pitcher on the team that will best exceed their expectations.

 As mentioned earlier, many teams are stocked with two or even three “aces” in their starting five.
 This means that come voting season these pitchers will be sharing, or splitting, votes among themselves.
 It’s wise to target the more proven commodities on these teams, as they’re viewed as the de facto No. 1 option by those who aren’t true fans of the team.

-The odds are best before the season, and they’ll become less and less profitable as the favorites emerge mid-way through the season. deGrom, who went back-to-back last season, opened with +350 odds.
-This returned a profit of $350 on a $100 bet placed in March.
+The odds are best before the season, and they’ll become less and less profitable as the favorites emerge mid-way through the season.
+Bieber, who won last season’s AL Cy Young Award, opened with +330 odds at FanDuel for this season.
+This would return a profit of $330 on a $100 bet if he were to go back-to-back.

 Where can I bet on the Cy Young Award?